E. Peddi Reddy

-In June 2019, Reddy along with TRS leader A. P. Jithender Reddy, D. K. Aruna, who was a Minister in Andhra Pradesh and former Congress MLC, P. Sudhakar Reddy joined the Bharatiya Janata Party.
+In June 2019, Reddy along with BRS leader A. P. Jithender Reddy, D. K. Aruna, who was a Minister in Andhra Pradesh and former Congress MLC, P. Sudhakar Reddy joined the Bharatiya Janata Party.
+He left Bharatiya Janata Party (BJP) ahead of Huzurabad bye-election 2021 and joined Telangana Rashtra Samithi (TRS) on 30 June 2021.

+E Peddi Reddy left BRS and joined BJP in the presence of Union Tourism Minister G Kishan Reddy in Hyderabad on 29 April 2024.